ramch22/vmcbook/book/vmconaws/a-technical-overview.md

 * By choosing an AWS account which has previously been connected to another SDDC, or
 * By creating a new connection to an AWS account

 The term "connected" simply means that the customer has granted permissions for the VMware Cloud On AWS service to enable routing between an SDDC and a [VPC]({{ site.data.links.aws.vpc_subnets }}) within the customer-owned AWS account.
 These permissions are granted via [IAM]({{ site.data.links.aws.iam }}) roles which are created within the connected account using a [CloudFormation]({{ site.data.links.aws.cloudformation }}) template.
-It is important to note that the person who is performing the account connection process must have sufficient permissions (eg. admin rights) within the AWS account in order to execute this CloudFormation template.
+It is important to note that the person who is performing the account connection process must have sufficient permissions (e.g. admin rights) within the AWS account in order to execute this CloudFormation template.

 Key points to remember:
 * AWS services are managed through a customer-owned AWS account.